Leader: Walter Fernandez

-The non-profit organization Tür an Tür Digital Factory was founded in 2016 and has its headquarters in Augsburg, near Munich in Germany.
-The aim of the Digital Factory is to develop concepts and solutions that make digitalization tangible in the context of integration, education, civic engagement and development aid.
+Tür an Tür Digitalfabrik (Digital Factory) was founded in 2016 and has its headquarters in Augsburg, near Munich, in Germany.
+The Digital Factory aims to develop concepts and solutions that make digitalisation tangible in the context of integration, education, civic engagement and development aid.

-In consultation with key stakeholders, this research initiative has three key objectives:
+In consultation with key stakeholders, this research initiative has four key objectives:

 - Identify informational needs and sources for the provision of services to refugees and host communities.
-Thus, co-creating a roadmap showing how to implement technologies that can improve the lives of the refugees, providing positive outcomes for them and the host communities.
+Thus, co-creating a roadmap showing how to implement technologies that can improve the lives of the refugees and migrants, providing positive outcomes for them and the host communities.

-- Expose the potential latent in information technologies; such potential can be leveraged by local, state and federal governments, companies, not-for-profit organisations, community service providers, and education institutions.
+- Expose the potential latent in information technologies to achieve synergy among diverse stakeholders; for example, local/state/federal government, companies, not-for-profit organisations, service providers, and education institutions.

-- Help to develop applications can help refugees in the first few months in the host country, thus illustrating the benefits of digital platforms as integrating mechanisms that are feasible, sustainable, transferable, and scalable.
+- Help to develop applications can help refugees and migrants in the first few months in the host country, thus illustrating the benefits of digital platforms as integrating mechanisms that are feasible, transferable, and scalable.

 - To develop conceptual frameworks to ensure the sustainable evolution of socio-technical collaborative solutions, including ideation, co-creation, and governance processes.